irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.Response"></a>

 ### Response
-Response defines a standard for response.
+Response defines a standard for response

 | Field | Type | Label | Description |